What is a Cashier’s Check and How Can I Get One?

 Like a cashier’s check, a money order doesn’t have your personal information or bank account numbers on it, making it a secure way to pay someone you don’t know or might not trust.

 You can buy money orders at places other than a bank or credit union, so they’re more convenient to get than a cashier’s check.
 They’re not free, so before you buy one, you’ll want to shop around.

 Banks and credit unions charge higher fees for a money order, and you can usually buy one for just a couple dollars at the post office, grocery store, gas station, or at Walmart.

-Though not nearly as universal as they once were, a certified check is another secure way to make a purchase.
+A certified check is another secure way to make a purchase.
 Since they’re used so infrequently, many people, including some bank tellers, wrongly assume a certified check is the same as a cashier’s check and may use the terms interchangeably.
 However, they’re not the same thing.